 He also appeared at trial in the Mercantile Court in relation to a claim on a promissory note arising out of an informal joint venture to build luxury villas in France, involving a subsequent freezing order and an application to commit a party to prison for contempt.

-Andrew has nearly 30 years’ experience of construction disputes and is frequently instructed in sophisticated and high-profile cases.
+Andrew has over 30 years’ experience of construction disputes and is frequently instructed in sophisticated and high-profile cases.

 He advises developers, end users, national and international contractors, subcontractors and consultants, and has acted for many household name main contractors.
 He is well known for his adroit handling of matters involving professional negligence elements.
 Andrew is noted for his cross examination of witnesses, including expert witnesses.
 He regularly appears in the TCC in London and on Circuit, and in adjudication and in domestic and international arbitration.

-His recent construction work includes claims concerning an oil pipeline, a major highway, a landmark public building, an oil facility, flue gas desulphurisation, a biogas plant, renewable energy facilities, offshore wind farms, offshore pipeline activities, structural engineering failures, civil engineering and flooding, claims for time and money under various bespoke and standard form contracts , defects claims, fraud claims and deliberate over application, and claims against approved inspectors for deceit.
+His recent construction work includes claims concerning an oil pipeline, a major Middle East highway, a landmark public building, an oil facility, flue gas desulphurisation, a biogas plant, a process plant, renewable energy facilities, offshore wind farms, solar farms, offshore pipeline activities, structural engineering failures, civil engineering and flooding, claims for time and money under various bespoke and standard form contracts, defects claims, fraud claims and deliberate over application, and claims against approved inspectors for deceit.

 Andrew is highly experienced in adjudication under the HGCR Act 1996.
 As Adjudicator he has made over 70 decisions.
 He has been appointed to advise other Adjudicators on jurisdiction mid-adjudication.
 He also regularly acts for parties in adjudication, either appointed direct or as part of a team with solicitors or claims consultants, and in adjudication enforcement (and Part 8 cross claims or pre-emptive strikes) in the TCC.